Iltotore/ManaDrop/README.md

 - [Minecraft 1.15+ deobfuscation (experimental)](https://github.com/Iltotore/ManaDrop/wiki/Vanilla#setup-buildgradle)

 # Use in your project
-You can use this plugin in your Gradle build by applying it.
+You can use this plugin in your Gradle Build by applying it.
 - Using `apply plugin: fr.il_totore.manadrop:version`

 - Using the new `plugins` statement